 Summative assessments can be carried out after learning ends, for example at the end of a material scope (may consist of one or more learning objectives), at the end of the semester and at the end of the phase; specifically for the assessment at the end of the semester, this assessment is optional.
 If educators feel they still need confirmation or additional information to measure the achievement of student learning outcomes, they can conduct an assessment at the end of the semester.
-On the other hand, if the educator feels that the assessment at the end of the remester at the end of the semester.
+On the other hand, if the educator feels that the assessment data obtained for 1 semester was sufficient, then there was no need to conduct an assessment at the end of the semester.

-semester.
 The thing that needs to be emphasized, for summative assessments, educators can use various techniques and instruments, not only in the form of tests, but can use observation and performance (practice, produce products, carry out projects, and create portfolios).